 The Health and Safety Plan identifies measures that the Renewal Corporation will implement to protect on-site personnel, both workers and the general public.
-Specifically, the Health and Safety Plan includes an updated Consultation Record and two sub-plans, included amongst the Appendices identified below.
+Specifically, the Health and Safety Plan includes three sub-plans, included amongst the Appendices identified below.